cdouglas/hydroflow/hdfs/README.md

 - expiration? hash of key + secret w/ datanode?

-# Lucky on fault tolerance
+# Discussion w/ Lucky on fault tolerance
+- correlation matrix (pairwise probability of correlated failure)
 - fault domains as discrete groupings is inaccurate and doesn't capture heterogeneity
-- correlation matrix (pairwise probability of correlated failure)
 - spot instances could be used for storage, but replicating across spot instances in the same AZ is not a discrete risk
 - replicating across devices attached to the same node increases durability, particularly if if one device is a dying SSD
 - fault domains and replication should not be discrete choices, but exist in a continuous space